 Cognitive Behavioral Therapy (CBT) is a form of psychotherapy that treats problems and boosts happiness by modifying dysfunctional emotions, behaviors, and thoughts.
 CBT focuses on solutions, encouraging you to challenge distorted cognitions and change destructive patterns of behavior.
 You will learn about how their way of thinking can sometimes negatively influence their behavior.
 Through this method you are able to make positive and life long changes in terms of communication, relationships, and your own perceptions.

 The Gottman Method is designed to assist couples struggling with levels of unhealthy conflict and communications skills.
 This empirically based approach is focused upon identifying love maps and establishing emotional intimacy.
 Through this method you will identify your relationship's strengths, learn about physiological flooding, develop problem solving skills, discover conflict resolution methods, and find out how to make you dreams and aspirations come true for you, your partner, and your relationship.
-Caitlin has currently passed level one training and is working towards higher levels of training within this method.
+Caitlin has currently passed level two training and is working towards higher levels of training within this method.